-- Note that each of the 4 castings that fit onto the tubes has a threaded hole for use as an 'Opener' see explanation above, if needed. - 6.
+- Note that each of the 4 castings that fit onto the tubes has a threaded hole for use as an 'Opener', if needed.
+Remember - a quarter turn at a time. - 6.
 CUT TUBE LENGTH Cut stainless steel tubes to the estimated length using a fine-toothed hacksaw and assemble the complete bracket by bolting it lightly together. - 7.
 POSITION ARMS Swing the two arms up and rotate the mounting flanges to lay flush with the hull. - 8.
-DRILL HOLES Using the flanges as templates, drill the 3/8 in.
-(10mm) clearance holes through the hull. - 9.
-TIMBER PAD If required, have ready timbers pad for between the flanges and hull.
-See 'Timber Pad' above.
+DRILL HOLES Using the flanges as templates, drill the 3/8" (10mm) clearance holes through the hull. - 9.
+MOUNTING PADS If required, have ready the mounting pads for between the bracket flanges and the hull.
+See 'Mounting Pad' above. - 10.
+BACKING PLATE Ensure use of backing plates.
+See 'Backing Plate' above.

-- 10. BACKING PLATE Ensure use of backing plates.
-See 'Backing Plate' above. - 11.
-CHECK ALIGNMENT Check the overall alignment and location of the bracket and the overall position of the unit. - 12.
-ASSEMBLE THE END FITTINGS ONTO THE STRUT (STAY TUBE) AND BOLT - > SHAFT CLAMP: Assemble the shaft clamp around the strut and the shaft tube.
-As this point, you will be using the real shaft.
-Ensure that the plastic shaft sleeve is in place (best if taped to the clamp).
+- 11. CHECK ALIGNMENT Check the overall alignment and location of the bracket and the overall position of the unit. - 12.
+ASSEMBLE THE END FITTINGS ONTO THE STRUTS (STAY TUBES) AND BOLT - SHAFT CLAMP: Assemble the shaft clamp around the struts and the shaft tube.
+As this point, you will be using the real shaft assembly.
+If an older unit, be sure that the plastic shaft sleeve is in place (best if taped to the clamp).
+New units the sleeve is glued in place.
 Tighten the bolts only sufficiently to hold the shaft clamp in its planned position.
-The stay tube should be touching the plastic sleeve. - > TRANSOM CLAMP: Assemble the transom clamp around the strut with the strut fully into the clamp. - > TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE: All 4 (2 on each) A bolts on each arm must be tightened first.
+The stay tubes should be touching the plastic sleeve inside. - > TRANSOM CLAMP: Assemble the transom clamps around the struts with the struts fully into the clamp. - TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE: All four (two on each) A bolts on each arm must be tightened first.
 Check that the tightening is even the gaps in the castings are even.
 Only when all A bolts are tightened should the B bolt then be tightened.